 As can be expected, not only the changing styles, materials or the outlook on architecture changed gravely.

-But hardly ever would there be pages without pictures of drawings.
+But hardly ever would there be pages without pictures or drawings.
 The magazine from the start was celebrated for its very visual style, that rather accepted short articles in favor of large-scale photographs.

 The early issues of the 1940s generally were informed by “… the isolation of Italian culture from more advanced international developments, due to Fascist foreign policy, and promptly continued with a falling back on autarchic resources and culture, all in a contemporary atmosphere agitated by mounting tensions.”

-While after the war, the magazine would celebrate a liberal Italy, new materials, productions modes that were invented during the war and altered industrial designs.
+While after the war, the magazine would celebrate a liberal Italy, with new raw materials, production modes that were invented during the war and altered industrial designs.

 The year 1948 was a perfect one for the magazine, with its choreography of collaborators who were free spirits above all else.
 In 1949 Ponti began to insert a list of addresses and telephone numbers at the end of every issue.
 Divided into categories, they contained the names of the architects, craftspeople, artists and writers who had contributed to the magazine.”